An overview of rezonateR for Rezonator users

 Let’s first find out how many units we are from the previous mention

 of something.
-This is equivalent to the gapUnit
+This is equivalent to the gapUnit column that

 already exists as automatically generated by Rezonator: